NannyML/nannyml/docs/deep_dive/data_chunks.rst

 It is easy to imagine two different datasets and models with ROC AUC scores and class balances that are the same, but dispersions of ROC AUC on samples of the same size that are different.
 Moreover, the arbitrary limits on standard deviation may not fit all the cases.
 After all, there are situations where the performance actually fluctuates on *reference* data (due to e.g. seasonality).
-Finally, there are cases where only one chunk size makes sens (e.g. weekly split).
+Finally, there are cases where only one chunk size is justified from business perspective (e.g. quarterly split).
 For this reasons, **minimum chunk size should be never treated neither as recommended chunk size nor as a hard limit**.
 It is just a chunk size, below which performance - actual or estimated - most likely will be governed by sampling rather than actual changes.
 Finally, be aware that sample size affects also calculations related to data drift.